krixgris/mssql.nvim/findings/notes.md

 However it
 [expects the file name to be unescaped](https://github.com/microsoft/sqltoolsservice/blob/d75ef0c6deb44b340fae08cd7633bbbf1e951973/src/Microsoft.SqlTools.ServiceLayer/LanguageServices/LanguageService.cs#L718).
-So just put `file:///` at the start of the path.
+Unix file paths start with a `/`.
+So just put `file:///` at the start of the path, or a double slash if it already has a slash at the start.

 ## Timeouts